brimurphy/bright-ideas/README.md

   - To get a clearer picture of how to add some delete verification on products for the admin I watched these videos (Coding Entrepreneurs)[https://www.youtube.com/watch?v=3VBHWLFza4s] and (Arbadjie)[https://www.youtube.com/watch?v=3RPGYPKeXFo]

+### Ackknowledgements

+  - Thank you to everyone who took their time to provide me constructive feedback on the Slack community page.
+  - Thanks to my friends and family for endless testing.
+  - Big thanks to my mentor for putting up with my questions and giving me great insights.